 By investing part of your policy in possibly risky investments, you could put your policy in jeopardy if the market turns south.
 A significant drop in account value could force you to pay additional premiums just to keep your policy in force.
 In addition, the expenses associated with the investments in variable universal life may be significantly higher than you might pay elsewhere.

 As the name implies, whole life is meant to cover you for your whole life.
 Like universal life, whole life has a cash-value component.
 In most cases with a whole life policy, the premium and death benefit are fixed.
 The younger you purchase coverage, the lower your premiums are likely to be.
 Whole life is often marketed to parents as an investment for young children, on the premise that they can lock in coverage while they're young, making it more affordable once they become adults.

 There are no surprises with whole life.
 You have a guaranteed premium, interest rate, and death benefit for the life of the policy.
 The cash value also grows tax-deferred and also typically allows for withdrawals and loans against the policy.

 Disadvantages of Whole Life

-There are a number of life insurance options available and what's right for you may not reflect what's right for someone else.
+A number of life insurance options are available, and what's right for you may not reflect what's right for someone else.
 Taking time to learn what each type of policy offers can ensure that you choose a policy that’s best suited to your long-term needs and financial situation.